NatGr/easy_voice_registration/README.md

 If some of the files in the csv already exists in audio_folder, nothing is done.
 This allows to quit the program and resume where we were.
 Before writing a wav file, webrtcvad (a voice activity detector) is used to skip the silence at the start and end of the recording.

-The rate, n_channels, frames per buffer, whether to use vad or not and whether to randomly shuffle the order in which sentences must be pronounced can be specified as additional arguments.
+The rate, n_channels, frames per buffer, whether to use (which strength of) vad or not and whether to randomly shuffle the order in which sentences must be pronounced can be specified as additional arguments.

 ## Installation
 Requires Python 3.6+, additionally you will have to install portaudio, pyaduio (it's python bindings) and webrtcvad.